jaehongparkcs/Police-Data-Extraction-Toolkit/README.md

 * **LLM corrector: `address already in use` on `ollama serve`** — Ollama is already running (often the menu-bar app supervising it).
 Either use the running server as-is, or quit the app and set the parallel variables with `launchctl setenv` before relaunching.
 The corrector works against the already-running server regardless.
 * **LLM corrector is slow / requests seem to queue** — Ollama serializes requests unless started with `OLLAMA_NUM_PARALLEL`.
 Set it to at least your `--concurrency` value.
 For single-digit flag counts the difference is negligible; it matters only on large batches.
 * **LLM correction wrote a wrong-looking value** — Every LLM-written cell is tagged in `_corrected_by`.
 Filter on it to audit or revert.
 Always sample with `--limit` before a full run; the deterministic pass should handle the bulk first.
+* **HTML parser: `lxml not found` / read_html error** — Install the HTML backend: `pip install lxml` (or `beautifulsoup4`). `pandas.read_html` can't parse HTML without one.
+* **HTML parser: row count is half the raw table** — Expected.
+These exports put a blank spacer row between every record; the parser drops them, so the count reflects real records.
+* **Scanned parser is slow** — OCR runs ~2–3 sec per 300-DPI page, so large multi-page TIFFs take many minutes.
+This is inherent to OCR, not a bug.
+Keep the machine awake for long runs.
+* **Scanned parser: garbled cells (`WARANT`, split names)** — OCR misreads.
+These can't be deterministically fixed and are flagged for review.
+Cleaner scans OCR better; nothing in the pipeline will silently "correct" them to a wrong guess.
+* **Large streamed CSV rejected by GitHub (`exceeds 100 MB`)** — A single result CSV over 100 MB (e.g. the Sparks calls-for-service export, ~131 MB) can't be pushed to GitHub.
+It's regenerable from the source PDF, so it's kept out of git via `.gitignore`.
+Untrack an already-committed one with `git rm --cached "<path>"` then re-commit; share the file via Google Drive or another channel, or use Git LFS if it must live in the repo.
 * **Output folders are safe to re-run** — All parsers ignore PDFs already inside `results_*` directories.